Explore the broad diversity of projects funded through Unlocking Curious Minds from 2015 to now.

 MBIE will initially check the eligibility of proposals and will decline proposals that don’t meet the criteria.

-An independent assessment panel of 12 members has been appointed by MBIE to assess eligible proposals against the assessment criteria set out in the 2019 Call for Proposals [PDF 812KB].
+An independent assessment panel of eleven members has been appointed by MBIE to assess all eligible proposals against the assessment criteria set out in the 2020 Call for Proposals [PDF 1.7MB].
 After reviewing eligible proposals, the independent assessment panel will provide advice to MBIE on which proposals to fund.

 Additional assessors may be appointed if the number of proposals demand.
 Names will be published on this site.